Étienne Polverel: Life and background

 Born in Bearn, Polverel served as syndic for the region, and he was hired as a jurist by the Estates of Navarre to represent and defend the independence of the kingdom before the Parlement of Paris.

 Étienne Polverel came from a wealthy, aristocratic background.
 By profession he was a lawyer.
 Polverel was also a Freemason and a member of the Jacobin Club.
-Some of the members in his Masonic lodge in Bordeaux were free blacks from Saint-Domingue, so he had early contacts with them before being sent to the colony on September 17, 1792.
+Some of the members in his Masonic lodge in Bordeaux were free blacks from Saint-Domingue, so he had early contacts with them before being sent to the colony on 17 September 1792.

-Polverel was sent to Saint-Domingue along with Leger Felicite Sonthonax to enforce a law passed on April 4, 1792, which decreed that free blacks and whites in the colony were to have equal rights.
+Polverel was sent to Saint-Domingue along with Leger Felicite Sonthonax to enforce a law passed on 4 April 1792, which decreed that free blacks and whites in the colony were to have equal rights.
 Jacques Pierre Brissot, a prominent abolitionist at the time, lobbied for them to be sent and ensured that they were.
 The rights that were then denied to free blacks were the franchise and the right to hold office in the Colonial Assembly (the legislative body that ran internal affairs in the colony).
 The Assembly was at the time run only by whites.
 About 10,000 French troops went with Polverel and Sonthonax to help enforce the April 4th decree.

 In 1795, after issuing emancipation proclamations in Saint-Domingue, Polverel was recalled to France.
 The National Convention had passed its own abolition of slavery, which vindicated Polverel and Sonthonax.
 However, plantation owners in France were furious with Polverel for having done so, so they put him on trial once he returned to France.
 The Committee of Public Safety (Comité de Salut public) deliberated for a few months on what to do about Sonthonax and Polverel, but Polverel got sick and died before a verdict on his fate was reached.

 Views on slavery and the revolution in France

 Like many Jacobins, Polverel was a fervent supporter of the Revolution and its ideals.
 He was also a nationalist.
 Polverel was primarily committed to upholding the laws of the French assembly.
 In the Jacobin view, those who dissented from passed laws were not in the opposition, they were counter-revolutionaries to be dealt with harshly.
 Polverel seemed to have agreed with this view.

 Following the French Revolution in 1789, Polverel began contributing to radical newspapers where he published articles against slavery.
 So ardent was his opposition to slavery that on one occasion he attempted to remove some pro-slavery members of the Jacobin club because of their views.
 The Revolution, thought Polverel, had no room for pro-slavery sentiments.

-Despite his personal opposition to slavery Polverel put the laws of the France first.
+Despite his personal opposition to slavery Polverel put the laws of France first.
 When he and Sonthonax arrived in Saint-Domingue, one of their first acts was to issue a proclamation declaring that they had arrived to save slavery, not abolish it.